-Naxos island is the largest among the Cycladic group of Islands.
-It is located 103 nautical miles southeast of Athens and the history of the island is strongly connected to its position.
+Naxos is the largest among the Cycladic group of islands.
+It is located 103 nautical miles southeast of Athens and its history is strongly related to its position.
+The shape of the island is almost round, and its total area is large compared to the rest of the islands (429 square kilometers).
+The coastline is 150 km long and both sandy and rocky beaches are part of it.

-Naxos has a population of 20.000 inhabitants.
-Half of them live in Chora, the main town of Naxos.
+Naxos has a population of approximately 20.000 inhabitants.
+Most of them live in Chora, the main town of Naxos.

-The island generally has extremely moderate temperatures but its proximity to the sea creates humid conditions as well.
-Summers and winters are typically mild on Naxos Greece.
-The popular wind Meltemi blows across the island from the north during the summer months and its strength increases from the middle of July to the middle of August.
+The island generally has extremely moderate temperatures, but its proximity to the sea creates humid conditions as well.
+Summers and winters are typically mild.
+The Meltemi wind blows across the island from the north during the summer months and is stronger from mid-July to mid-August.

 Discover the Map of Naxos